ufal/npfl129/slides/svm/svm.typ

         #align(center)[$nabla_(bold(x)) cal(L)(bold(x), bold(lambda)) = 0$]

-        Now, there are two cases to examine for each constraint.
+        Now, there are two cases that can happen for each constraint.

         Consider first a simpler case with a convex function $f(bold(x))$, and a single constraint $g(bold(x)) >= 0$.
       ]